rkverma2022/Delete-user-account-page/README.md

-# Delete-user-account-page
+# Guideline To Delete-user-account and Relevent Data
-To delete user account you can delete directly from the app and to delete relevant data send write us a mail at guestlogin2app2023@gmail.com
+To delete user account you can delete directly from the app and to delete relevant data send  us a mail at guestlogin2app2023@gmail.com

 *Email Should Contain:*